Finding

 Involvement in meals and preparation

-• Give individual family members the opportunity to choose a weekly dinner or afterschool snack
+• Give individual family members the opportunity to choose a weekly dinner or after-school snack

 Shared responsibilities